2026 Pricing Data

 Does insurance cover hip replacement surgery?

-Insurance coverage for hip replacement surgery is: usually.
+Hip Replacement Surgery is usually covered by insurance.
 Covered by Medicare and most insurance when medically necessary for severe arthritis or hip fracture.
+Always verify with your specific plan before scheduling.

 What's the cheapest state for hip replacement surgery?